salmonMSE utilizes an age-structured model in the projections. The

 and are not removed for brood:

-(through proportion
+spawning ground (through proportion

-these animals are not available for brood).
+and discounted by the mark rate, these animals are not available for

 Fitness effects on survival